jsoverson/gitfaq/index.md

 ------------------------------------------------

-## How do I get updates from the origin?
+## How do I get updates from the server?

 ```
-git pull --rebase
+git pull
-what about git pull?
 ```

 ------------------------------------------------